 If you are aware of how to do option trading then you might be aware of the risk associated with options especially when you have a limited capital base.
 With low capital it is important to be mindful while taking positions.

-Keep in mind that small capital can restrict your trading opportunities, but you can use it to learn market strategies and practice them.
+Keep in mind that small capital can restrict your trading opportunities, but you can use it to learn options trading strategies and practice them.

 If you get intrigued by options trading and want to learn more about it, you can reach out to Stock Pathshala.
 We have a set of chapters on Options trading in our stock market courses that can help you with thorough research, risk management, and other key factors before entering the options market.

 Additionally, it’s beneficial to educate yourself about option trading strategies and concepts.
-Options can be complex instruments, and understanding how they work, including factors like time decay and implied volatility, can enhance your decision-making process.
+Options can be complex instruments, and understanding how they work, including factors like theta for time value and vega for implied volatility, can enhance your decision-making process.

 The small capital allows option buyers to take position in the market but at the same time decreases the possibility of high profit or returns.